Nissrine-Can/phase-4-debugging-network-requests-lab/README.md

 ## Your Notes Here

-- Add a new toy when the toy form is submitted
+- Add a new toy when the toy form is submitted error found: 500 Internal Server Error

-  - How I debugged:
+  - How I debugged: I opened Rails server log and looked through the last request that came through.
+The error found was:
+  NameError (uninitialized constant ToysController::Toys): app/controllers/toys_controller.rb:10:in `create'

+  I read error message and traced the error (the constant Toys should not be pluralized)

 - Update the number of likes for a toy

-  - How I debugged:
+ error: the number of likes does not update
+  - How I debugged: I checked the console and found a SyntaxError: Unexpected end of JSON input.
+I checked the controller action and it's missing json: method

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+error: 404 not found
+  - How I debugged: I checked Network tab on frontend as well as Rails server log.
+I found a routing error (no route matches [delete]).
+I added a new route (destroy) to the resource method in config/routes.rb